-When determining controls to reduce risks the teacher supervising should follow the hierarchy of control as outlined in Section 3.3.4 in the
+When determining controls to reduce risks the hierarchy of controls outlined in Section 3.3.4 in the OHS Risk Management Procedure should be followed.
+Examples of effective controls (from most to least effective) include:

-Hierarchy of control Example action Elimination Eliminate the use of substances (e.g. using a physical process instead of a chemical process) Substitution Use a safer substance or a safer form of the substance (e.g. using a detergent instead of

-Hierarchy of control Example action chlorinated solvent for cleaning) Engineering Physical controls that eliminate, isolate or reduce exposure to people or property (e.g. provision of drip trays to limit the area of contamination in the event of spills and leaks, using a local exhaust ventilation system such as a fume cupboard) Administrative Use the developed Safe Work Procedure and provide training in the safe use and storage of the chemical Personal Protective Equipment- PPE Protective clothing and equipment for employees, students, contractors, volunteer workers and visitors (e.g. overalls, gloves, chemical-resistant safety glasses)
+Hierarchy of control Example action Elimination Eliminate the use of substances (e.g. using a physical process instead of a chemical process) Substitution Use a safer substance or a safer form of the substance (e.g. using a detergent instead of chlorinated solvent for cleaning) Engineering Physical controls that eliminate, isolate or reduce exposure to people or property (e.g. provision of drip trays to limit the area of contamination in the event of spills and leaks, using a local exhaust ventilation system such as a fume cupboard) Administrative Use the developed Safe Work Procedure and provide training in the safe use and storage of the chemical Personal Protective Equipment- PPE Protective clothing and equipment for employees, students, contractors, volunteer workers and visitors (e.g. overalls, gloves, chemical-resistant safety glasses)